Circus Maximus (game): Reception

 In 2007, almost 30 years after its original publication, Circus Maximus was chosen for the book Hobby Games: The 100 Best.
-Stan! commented "There are a lot of very good racing games out there, set against a wide variety of interesting backdrops, everything from cavemen riding dinosaurs through Formula One racers on real-world tracks and on to spaceships hurtling through interstellar space.
+Writer and game designer Stan! explained its inclusion: "There are a lot of very good racing games out there, set against a wide variety of interesting backdrops, everything from cavemen riding dinosaurs through Formula One racers on real-world tracks and on to spaceships hurtling through interstellar space.
 So what is it that makes Circus Maximus stand out as, far and away, my favorite of the bunch?
 Is it the Imperial Roman setting?
 The elegant mechanics?
 The way the game encourages players to work together while still competing?
 I can't really say that it's any of those things, but rather that it's all of those things together."